Snowflake-Labs/sfquickstarts/site/sfguides/src/data_apps_summit_lab/data_apps_summit_lab.md

 > aside positive
 >
-> Note: When creating a new Streamlit inside Snowflake, you can share your web app with other Snowflake users!
+> Fun Fact: When creating a new Streamlit inside Snowflake, you can share your web app with other Snowflake users!
 To do this, click `Share` in the top right of you Streamlit app and select other roles that you want to share with.

-sdfsdfsdffd

 ![alt_text](assets/streamlit-output.png)